nick5616/advocate-notes/README.md

 ## The application uses

-1. NEXT.js for the frontend
+1. React for the frontend
-2. nest.js for the backend
+2. NestJS for the backend

 ## Running Applications Locally